The Lovely Ladz video premiere: Nasty Blister

 I am fortunate to have experienced the Ladz once in a basement at Michigan State University around the time this previously unreleased single was recorded.
 They were ridiculous but impossible to ignore (it was a small basement).
 They were goofing on “hair metal” but their songs were as good as anything by Poison or Skid Row if not better.
 They were definitely funnier.

 They never released anything back in the day.
 In fact, “Nasty Blister” is the only song the Lovely Ladz ever recorded.
 Captured in 1993 in Saginaw, Michigan, with engineer Dan Palmer who had been in a band called Bungee Deth Fest with Ladz drummer Stylez (secret identity: Matt Favazza), they recently found the original master tapes.
-Mickey Trixxx (a/k/a Dan “The Fox” Edwards) finally mixed and mastered them for this release, revealing their tender side: “Nasty blister on my private part / Nasty blister on blackened heart…”
+Mickey Trixxx (a/k/a Dan “The Fox” Edwards) finally mixed and mastered them for this release, revealing their tender side: “Nasty blister on my private part / Nasty blister on my blackened heart…”

 The video features vintage footage of the Ladz terrorizing a local mall combined with them rocking out in their rehearsal space.
 Watching it feels like going back in time to when nobody had any worries at all.